Jordan Pond in Acadia

 The Shore Trail - Hiking

 A path leads down to the water from the restaurant and joins with a hiking trail that goes to the left and to the right.
 Going right will take you to the North parking lot and further around the East side of Jordan Pond.
 If you go left at the bottom of the hill, you have an option to walk on the Carriage Road or walk on the walking trail close to the western edge of the shore.
-The National Park Service has done a great job recently constructing a boardwalk along this trail in sections.
+The National Park Service has done a great job constructing a boardwalk along this trail in sections.
 For people wanting to hike the Shore Trail, you may want to park in the North parking lot.
 No swimming is allowed nor are pets allowed in the water as this is the water supply for Seal Harbor.

 Photo Workshops